bids-standard/stats-models/specification/walkthrough-1.md

 Our model will compute a run level incongruent-congruent contrast, pass forward the estimates to a fixed-effects model to pool subject estimates, and compute a dataset-level random-effects model and one-sample t-test to estimate population effects for the `IvC` contrast.

-We can now pair this *BSM* specification with a pre-processed derivative from the original raw dataset and hand these to a tool that supports *BSM* for **fully automated execution**.
+We can now pair this *BIDS Stats Models* specification with a pre-processed derivative from the original raw dataset and hand these to a tool that supports *BIDS Stats Models* for **fully automated execution**.

 ## Next up

-- Read the next section to dive deeper into advanced usage of *BSM* to enable more complex models.
+- Read the next section to dive deeper into advanced usage of *BIDS Stats Models* to enable more complex models.
-- Check out tools like [FitLins](https://github.com/poldracklab/fitlins) which implement *BSM* execution to learn how to run a *BIDS Stats Model*
+- Check out tools like [FitLins](https://github.com/poldracklab/fitlins) which implement *BIDS Stats Models* execution to learn how to run a *BIDS Stats Model*
 - Take a look at more example models in the  **[](model-zoo.md)**.